 Buying helmets online allows the consumer to find the best price.
 I don't know if the best price is always synonymous with buying online.
 Internet consumers can certainly compare prices from a number of places more readily without having to drive to every shop in town.

 Buying online is so much more convenient.
-Personally, I love buying certain things over the internet, particularly when it's either something I can't readily find locally, or if I know exactly what I need or want.
+We love buying certain things over the internet, particularly when it's either something we can't readily find locally, or if we know exactly what we need or want.

 The drawbacks.
 Helmets are a safety device.
 This is really their main purpose, to help protect riders from an acute case of head trauma, or "This is your brain on asphalt".
 If that danger was not present, I don't believe that many riders would sport a helmet strictly for the fashion value.
 Choosing a proper helmet depends on other factors that become very difficult to determine online, even on a wide screen computer monitor.